 Students are required to participate in the clinical setting as scheduled during the entire twelve (12) month Class Year.
-Student rotations include the Nuclear Medicine imaging rooms at Baptist Health Medical Center-LR (BHMC-LR), Baptist Health Medical Center-NLR (BHMC-NLR), Arkansas Cardiology (Baptist Health Heart Institute), CARTI/Arkansas Cancer Center (PET/CT) and diagnostic imaging, Arkansas Children's Hospital, White County Medical Center, White County Medical Center Oncology, HOG, Baptist Health Fort Smith, Jefferson Regional Medical Center, Genesis Cancer Center, and Cardinal Health.
+Student rotations include the Nuclear Medicine imaging rooms at Baptist Health Medical Center-LR (BHMC-LR), Baptist Health Medical Center-NLR (BHMC-NLR), Arkansas Cardiology (Baptist Health Heart Institute), CARTI/Arkansas Cancer Center (PET/CT) and diagnostic imaging, Arkansas Children's Hospital, White County Medical Center, White County Medical Center Oncology, HOG, Baptist Health Fort Smith, Genesis Cancer Center, and Cardinal Health.

 Students are scheduled to be in class or clinical Monday through Friday.
 Clinical days are typically 7:30 a.m. to 4:00 p.m.
-(0730-1600) with the exception of the BHMC-LR QC/Hot Lab rotation from 6:00 a.m. to 2:30 p.m.
-(0600- 1430).
-The other clinical sites have specific times that they want the student to begin their rotation and this schedule will be given to the student at the beginning of the clinical rotations in August.
+Other clinical sites have specific times that they want the student to begin their rotation and this schedule will be given to the student at the beginning of the clinical rotations in August.
 Class days are 7:30 a.m. to 4:00 p.m.
-(0730- 1600).
+(0730-1600).
 Students are not required to work weekends, overtime, or take call.
 If a student desires to remain in the clinical area overtime in order to observe and/or assist with a procedure, compensatory time-off is not given.
 If necessary, students may request permission from the Program Director to schedule make-up time after 4:00 p.m. in the imaging clinical areas, on Saturdays or on specific days during scheduled vacation time.

 Students must demonstrate and have written verification of competency in a selected list of imaging and non-imaging procedures as required by the ARRT board of registry prior to commencement.
 The appropriate forms and instructions for completing the forms will be handed out to each student at the beginning of the year, prior to beginning the clinical experience.
 Students must demonstrate competency in 16 different procedures on the list and at least 9 additional procedures on the list.
 The required competencies will be included in the student's clinical rotation packet.
 Students are encouraged to begin working on their competencies as soon as their clinical rotations begin.
 A student must pass each clinical practicum with a satisfactory grade of "C" or higher.
-In order to complete a competency, the student must demonstrate proficiency in all aspects of performing the procedure, and must be able to answer satisfactorily all questions posed by the technologist or Radiopharmacist evaluating their performance.
+In order to complete a competency, the student must demonstrate proficiency in all aspects of performing the procedure, and must be able to satisfactorily answer all questions posed by the technologist or Radiopharmacist evaluating their performance.